The Best Asian Liquor To Try Right Now

 Asia is known for incredible cultures, savoury food and historical sites.
 But did you also know how great Asian alcohol can be?

-Asian alcoholic drinks come in numerous forms and types.
-Many people know about sake, a Japanese rice wine, but there are so many other types of alcoholic drinks from Asia you need to check out.
+Asian liquor comes in numerous forms and types.
+Many people know about sake, a Japanese rice wine.
+But, there are so many other types of alcoholic drinks from Asia you need to check out.
 Here are some of the best!

-Chuhai are fruit-flavored Japanese alcoholic drinks with an alcohol content from 3-8%.
+Chuhai is a fruit-flavored Japanese alcoholic drink with alcohol content from 3-8%.
 You'll likely find flavours such as lemon, peach, grapefruit and lime.
 These premixed canned drinks are made of shochu and soda and are commonly found anywhere alcohol is sold.
+Their taste resembles fruit juice, making them a great choice for those hot summer days where you want something sweet and refreshing.

 Plum wine (umeshu)